GuruBhandarkavathe/Music-Database-System/README.md

 ## This is a database project done to simulate music database system by developing music web-application
-## The technology stack used using Python-CGI, MYSQL, HTML, CSS and MySQL database
+## The technology stack used Python-CGI, MYSQL, HTML, CSS and MySQL database

 # Music-Database-System